TuLinhGIAN/invoice_ocr/README.md

 - **Database Service** (`app/services/database_service.py`): Handles database operations
 - **API Endpoints**: RESTful API for OCR processing and invoice search

-## Supported Languages

-The system is optimized for Vietnamese invoices but can be extended for other languages by:
-1. Installing additional Tesseract language packs
-2. Updating extraction patterns in `extraction_service.py`

 ## Troubleshooting

-### Common Issues

-1. **Tesseract not found**: Make sure Tesseract is installed and in PATH
-2. **Database connection error**: Check PostgreSQL is running and credentials are correct
-3. **OCR accuracy issues**: Ensure invoice images are clear and well-lit

-### Configuration

-Environment variables can be set in `.env` file:
-- `DATABASE_URL`: PostgreSQL connection string
-- `TESSERACT_CMD`: Path to tesseract executable
-- `UPLOAD_DIR`: Directory for uploaded files
-- `MAX_FILE_SIZE`: Maximum file upload size

 ## License